Daniel Craig honoured with star on the Hollywood Walk Of Fame

 Craig, 53, was introduced by franchise producers Michael G Wilson and Barbara Broccoli, as well as his No Time To Die co-star Rami Malek.

-Before the cover was taken off his star, Craig, wearing a smart turquoise suit, said: “To Michael Wilson and Barbara Broccoli, I thank you from the depth of my heart, without you I would not be here today, thank you for those lovely words.
+Before the cover was taken off his star, Craig, wearing a smart pale blue suit, said: “To Michael Wilson and Barbara Broccoli, I thank you from the depth of my heart.
+Without you I would not be here today, thank you for those lovely words.
 Thank you to Rami for those beautiful, beautiful words.

 “I never thought I would hear myself say this, but it’s an absolute honour to be walked all over in Hollywood.”